maggie202506/cudy-docs-aibot/docs/user_guide/switch/protocol_management.md

 - Static: Indicates that the port configuration is manually set and does not change automatically.
 - Dynamic: Indicates that the port configuration can change automatically based on network conditions or protocols.

-*- Apply:* Click to save and apply the settings or changes.
+- Apply:Click to save and apply the settings or changes.

 ---